Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Data

 The \textit{Dark Energy Survey} (DES; \citealt{DES2016}) was allocated 575 observing nights on the 4~m \textit{Blanco Telescope} at Cerro Tololo between 2013 and 2019, with the primary goal of studying the accelerated expansion of the universe and mapping the spatial distribution of dark matter.
 Beyond its cosmological objectives, DES has enabled the discovery of hundreds of outer Solar System objects \citep{Bernardinelli2020, Bernardinelli2022}.
 The 3~deg$^2$, 520~Mpix \textit{Dark Energy Camera} (DECam; \citealt{Flaugher2015}) was specifically built for DES, allowing the wide survey component to image a contiguous 5000~deg$^2$ area of the southern sky approximately ten times in each of the $g$, $r$, $i$, $z$, and $Y$ bands over six years.

 We extracted the catalog from \citet{Bernardinelli2023}.
 In this dataset, we applied a filter to remove cometary objects by excluding any designations starting with "C/*".
 Phase angles are provided in radians, so we converted them to degrees.
-The observations are reported as mean fluxes in each band, normalized to 30~au from both the observer and the Sun, with a zeropoint defined to be 30~mag.
+The observations are reported as mean fluxes in each band, normalized to 30~au from both the observer and the Sun, with a zero point defined as 30~mag.
 These fluxes were converted to magnitudes using

-To ensure consistency with the other datasets, we transformed the magnitudes into the SDSS photometric system using the following relations and assuming solar colors:
+To ensure consistency with the other datasets, we transformed the magnitudes into the SDSS photometric system using the following relations \citep{Abbott2021} and assuming solar colors:

 For DES, we have 22$\,$420 observations across all filters for 813 objects.
-In this work, we do not use the Y filter data because it was already used in \cite{alvarezcandal2025}.
+In this work, we do not use the $Y$ filter data because it was already used in \cite{alvarezcandal2025}.